Van security tips to keep your tools safe

 On top of keeping your van locked when you’re working and it’s unattended, another way to keep your stuff safe is to unload all the tools while not working.

-But if it’s not practical or possible to unload fully at the end of every working day, it’s smart to take additional steps to protect whatever you keep in the back.
+But if it’s not practical or possible to unload fully at the end of every working day, it’s smart to take some extra steps to protect whatever you keep in the back:

-If the van doesn’t already have one, install a bulkhead to separate the cab from the rear.
-If you have entirely separate locks in the cab and the back, and make sure you can’t open the rear of the van from the dash, this will frustrate any attempts to steal equipment via smashing cab windows.
+• Install a bulkhead to separate the cab from the rear - plus, you can fit different locks in the cab and the back, so this will frustrate any attempts to steal equipment via smashing cab windows.

 Park smart